ml-koch/Likelihood-Ratio-App/README.md

     - rename panels and app and also prevalance?
     - clean up code with indents and bracket placing
     - rewrite functions with pipes
-    - make tree diagram interactive
+    - customize tree diagram with background, gridlines, layout options
-    - customize tree diagram with nice colors
+    - add similar customization to ROC plot